Heated Driveway Cost Guide: 2025 Price Brakedown

 How Much Does It Cost to Run a Heated Driveway?

-The average cost to run a 1,000 square foot heated driveway throughout the winter is between $120 and $600 per year.
+The average cost to run a 1,000 square foot heated driveway throughout the winter is between $120 and $600 per year in 2025.
 This depends on the system type, as well as local utility rates and snowfall per year.
 On a per-hour basis, heated driveways typically cost $4 to $8 an hour for a 1,000 square feet driveway.

 Clearing your driveways and walkways of snow and ice during the winters can be both frustrating and time-consuming.
 Heated driveways, walkways, and sidewalks are an investment worth considering, not only to prolong the life of your outdoor surfaces but also to protect you and your family from slip and fall accidents.